Tag: speak

 Then there are the other holy scriptures, the secular ones.
 They are “holy” insofar as people seem to venerate them as if they were truly inspired by God.
 This list may be off-putting, but bear with me: the Communist Manifesto, Mein Kampf, the Declaration of Independence, the US Constitution.

 Before you think of tar-and-feathering me, think about how many people (from fully atheist to devout religious followers) put many of the so-called secular “scriptures” in the place, it seems, of idols.
-Often when we of “holy” things, we separate what we think of as holy (religious) things from non-holy (secular) things.
+Often when we of “holy” things, we what we think of as holy (religious) things from non-holy (secular) things.
 However, many secular texts are elevated to a point of religious fervor.
 So, it behooves us to recognize that there are Holy and not-so holy scriptures and they can be held in a fervent way.

 Moses and John wrote stuff down as directed.
 Their words became part of what we recognize and the Holy Scriptures (the Bible).
 They, along with other writers, contributed to the Bible under the auspices (or under the spiritual influence/directive) of God.
 We often this God-breathed or plenary inspiration.

 This means that, to us, the Bible is not just a collection of stories, poems, visions, or rules.
 It is so much more than that.
-It is, as some would say, the love letter of God to his people, or the story of God for his people.
+It is, as some would say, the letter of God to his people, or the story of God for his people.

 To many people, though, Moses’ time in the clouds on the mountain and John’s Spirit-inspired trance are just empty stories.
 They put more weight in the Communist Manifesto or the US Constitution than the Bible.